Backpacking the Colorado Collegiate Loop

 After some days of relative solitude, you’ll likely cross paths with hikers at Cottonwood Pass.
 That’s great... it is usually easy to hitchhike to Buena Vista for resupply from the parking area at the Pass.

-Day 4.
 16 miles.
 WIld camp just after water at Mile 46.6, 12,200’

 Passing a couple of outfitter camps on the climb up to Cottonwood Pass reminded me September is hunting season.
 I always wear a bit of blaze orange when backpacking.
 Mid-morning, I crossed the paved highway at Cottonwood Pass.
-This road is busy, and a hitch to Buena Vista to the East is possible.
+This road is busy, and a hitch to Buena Vista to the East is relatively easy.

 Pay attention to the weather as you head south on the Divide from the Pass.
 September weather is often more stable than earlier summer, but thunderstorms are always possible.
 Don't hesitate to head to a lower point than the trail to wait out what are